 This Student Handbook prescribes admission and readmission requirements and standards of conduct for students enrolled in MaricopaNursing.
-The standards are in addition to those detailed under MCCCD policies and Administrative regulations.
+The standards are in addition to those detailed under MCCCD policies and Administrative regulations as well as those defined in the Healthcare Student Manual.
 Violation of any such standard may serve as grounds for non-admission to a program or other discipline, program suspension or dismissal.
 MaricopaNursing programs reserve the right to make program changes as needed, and to change without previous notice any information requirements and regulations published in this document.